dectalk/microdectalk/README.md

-A smaller version of dectalk indended for portability between platforms supports unix-like operating systems and Android
+A smaller version of dectalk intended for portability between platforms supports unix-like operating systems and Android

 dependencies for gui: